Texts in English

 The waiting

+He waits for a love after long conversations through a computer screen.
+A love surrounded by mysteries and promises.
 There were words, conversations, and images connected to a computer screen.
 And an imaginary and virtual life tied to each other.
-It will be the first vision of a body that he has never touched.
+It will be the first vision of a body he has never touched.
 And now he is there waiting for his love to walk throughout the corridor where people around him are embracing their friends and relatives who are arriving.

 The roses get forgotten in their hands.